FlagAI-Open/FlagAI/examples/AltCLIP/README.md

 We propose a simple and efficient method to train a better bilingual CLIP model.
 Named AltCLIP.
-AltCLIP is trained based on [Stable Diffusiosn](https://github.com/CompVis/stable-diffusion) with training data from [WuDao dataset](https://data.baai.ac.cn/details/WuDaoCorporaText) and [Liaon](https://huggingface.co/datasets/laion/laion2B-en).
+AltCLIP is trained based on [OpenAI CLIP](https://github.com/openai/CLIP) with training data from [WuDao dataset](https://data.baai.ac.cn/details/WuDaoCorporaText) and [Liaon](https://huggingface.co/datasets/laion/laion2B-en).

 The AltCLIP model can provide support for the AltDiffusion model in this project.
 Specific information on the AltDiffusion model can be found in [this tutorial](https://github.com/FlagAI-Open/FlagAI/tree/master/examples/AltDiffusion/README.md).